chinapedia/wikipedia.abstract.en/Page/Human_cloning.md

-The_development_and_the_ways_to_rejuvenate_cells_-_en.svgHUMAN CLONING is the creation of a genetically identical copy (or clone) of a human.
+HUMAN CLONING is the creation of a genetically identical copy (or clone) of a human.
 The term is generally used to refer to artificial human cloning, which is the reproduction of human cells and tissue.
 It does not refer to the natural conception and delivery of identical twins.
 The possibility of human cloning has raised controversies.
 These ethical concerns have prompted several nations to pass laws regarding human cloning and its legality.

 Two commonly discussed types of theoretical human cloning are _therapeutic cloning_ and _reproductive cloning_.
 Therapeutic cloning would involve cloning cells from a human for use in medicine and transplants, and is an active area of research, but is not in medical practice anywhere in the world, .
 Two common methods of therapeutic cloning that are being researched are somatic-cell nuclear transfer and, more recently, pluripotent stem cell induction.
 Reproductive cloning would involve making an entire cloned human, instead of just specific cells or tissues.